D. H. Lawrence Ranch: Dwellings

 "Two dwellings and a small barn existed on the property" when Lawrence, Frieda, and Dorothy Brett went to live there in early May, 1924.
 The largest, "The Homesteader's Cabin" was chosen by the couple while Lady Brett occupied the small one-room cabin, which may be visited.
 Neither log cabin was in good repair and renovations were necessary in the early months of their occupancy.

 The Lawrence Tree

 A striking feature of the exterior is the very large pine which became known as the Lawrence Tree.
 The writer frequently worked at a small table at its base and he expressed his love for it as follows:

 The big pine tree in front of the house, standing still and unconcerned and alive ... the overshadowing tree whose green top one never looks at ...
 One goes out of the door and the tree-trunk is there, like a guardian angel.
 The tree-trunk, the long work table and the fence!

 In the summer of 1929, on one of her early visits to New Mexico, Georgia O'Keeffe visited the Lawrence Ranch.
 The visit inspired her painting The Lawrence Tree, with its unusual viewpoint gained from lying on a long bench and looking up into the branches of the tree.

+In popular culture

+American author Charles Baxter's short story "Surprised by Joy" centers around a couple who travels to the Ranch while recovering from the death of their child.